The Boy in the Striped Pajamas (2008)

 Schindler’s List (1993)

-Chronicling the volt-face moral changes of Nazi entrepreneur Oskar Schindler, this memorable movie garnered countless awards and accolades following its release in 1993.
-The story is one of both suffering and hope, pitting the dark and harrowing evil of figures like Amon Goeth against the eventual emotional involvement of the protagonist, played here fantastically by Liam Neeson.
+Chronicling the volte-face change in morality of Nazi entrepreneur Oskar Schindler, this memorable movie garnered countless awards and accolades following its release in 1993.
+The story is one of both suffering and hope, pitting the dark and harrowing evil of figures like Amon Goeth against the emotional turmoil of the protagonist, played here fantastically by Liam Neeson.

 The Counterfeiters (2007)